 's signals informs them that they are approaching Alderaan, but upon exiting light speed, they find the Millennium Falcon

 is in an asteroid field instead of Alderaan's orbit.
 Han confirms that they are in the right location but that the planet is missing; Obi-Wan quietly states that the planet has been destroyed by the Empire, but Solo laughingly insists that all the Empire's ships combined wouldn't have enough firepower to destroy a planet.
 Moments later they are overflown by an Imperial Twin Ion Engine (TIE) snubfighter.
 Obi-Wan concludes it is too small for long range flight, so there must be an Imperial base nearby.
-As they chase after the fighter to keep it from notifying the Empire of their location, they see the fighter heading toward a small moon -- which turns out to be the Death Star.
+As they chase after the fighter to keep it from notifying the Empire of their location, they see the fighter heading toward a small moon -- the Death Star.
 They are caught in the Death Star's tractor beam and, helpless to resist, are pulled aboard the station into a docking bay.
 Obi-Wan tells them that neither fighting or surrender are viable choices, but a third option is available to them.

 Imperial troops board the Falcon

 , but its crew are hiding in smuggling compartments below the floor.
 Vader orders scanning equipment to be brought aboard to look for life signs.
 While standing near the Falcon